nmshd/documentation/_includes/scenarios/integrate/integration-example.md

 {% include rapidoc api_route_regex="^post /api/v2/Attributes$" %}

-{% include copy-notice description="Save the `id` of the Attribute that you can find in the response.
+{% include copy-notice description="Save the `id` of the Attribute that you can find in the Response.
 You will need it in the next step." %}

 ### Connector: Test your Request's Validity

-Next, we want to create a Relationship Template, that can be used by the App to send a Relationship Request to our Connector.
+Next, we want to create a RelationshipTemplate, that can be used by the App to send a Relationship Request to our Connector.
 The content of the template can be widely configured, but for simplicity we will use just two [RequestItemGroups]({% link _docs_integrate/data-model-overview.md %}#requestitemgroup) in our example.
 On the one hand, we want to share data with the App, namely the display name of our Connector we created in the previous step.
-For this, we use a [ShareAttributeRequestItem]({% link _docs_integrate/requests-and-requestitems.md %}#shareattributerequestitem).
+For this, we use a [ShareAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#shareattributerequestitem).
-On the other hand, we use [ReadAttributeRequestItems]({% link _docs_integrate/requests-and-requestitems.md %}#readattributerequestitem) to query information of the App.
+On the other hand, we use [ReadAttributeRequestItems]({% link _docs_integrate/data-model-overview.md %}#readattributerequestitem) to query information of the App.
 Let's assume the Connector needs to know the given name and surname of its contact to create a Relationship and, additionally, offers the option to specify an e-mail address for communication.

 ```json